Metacor/Minecraft-Speedrun-Guide/readme.md

 **Wooden Pickaxe**: *used in non-pirate strats | unless: 3+ Iron from Blacksmith, or Golden Pickaxe from Ruined Portal*
 [Screenshot](https://i.imgur.com/k3vCKuq.png) | [Video]()
-* Place the Crafting Table, Craft a Wooden Pickaxe, then Mine 6 Cobblestone
+* Place the Crafting Table, Craft a Wooden Pickaxe → *Mine 6 Cobblestone*
 	* Sticks(8), bM → Half Split → lClick mM → Planks(1), tL → Half Split → Drag tM, tR → collect: 8
 		* *highly recommend to collect to your Pickaxe Hotbar Keybind, instead of shift + clicking*
 			* *i have my hotkey set to 8, rebound to f, just collect to whatever yours is bound to*

 **Stone Tools**: *used in non-pirate strats | if you don't want a Hoe, Mine 4 Stone instead - can use the same movements*
 [Screenshot](https://i.imgur.com/TCqDxat.png) | [Video]()
-* Craft a Stone Axe, a Stone Hoe, and a Stone Shovel
+* Craft a Stone Axe, a Stone Hoe, and a Stone Shovel → *Pickup the Crafting Table and Chop 8+ Logs*
 	* Sticks(2), bM → Half Split → lClick mM → Stone(3), tM → Half Split → rClick mL → lClick tL → collect: 7 → 4 → 5
 		* *once again, i'd recommend collecting directly to your axe/hoe/shovel slots*